-The qualification is recognised by higher education providers as fully meeting admission requirements to many relevant courses in the enterprise sector, as single or joint programmes at degree, Foundation Degree or HND level.
+The qualification is recognised by higher education providers as fully meeting admission requirements for many relevant courses in the enterprise sector, as a single or joint programme at Degree, Foundation Degree or HND level.

-When studied with other qualifications within the study programme, learners can progress to higher education on combined courses.
-They can also progress to Higher Apprenticeships in areas such as business administration, marketing, accounting, sales or enterprise.
+Learners can progress to Higher Apprenticeships in areas such as business administration, marketing, accounting, sales or enterprise.
 The qualification will also give learners the skills to enter the self-employed market.

-Learners should always check the entry requirements for degree programmes with the specific higher education providers.

-After this qualification, learners can progress directly to employment, however it is likely that many will do so via higher study.
-Areas of employment include junior business roles in marketing, administration, finance, sales and other related areas in the enterprise sector, including higher apprenticeships in enterprise.
+Learners should always check the entry requirements for degree programmes with specific higher education providers.
+After this qualification, learners can also progress directly into employment, however it is likely that many will do so via higher study.